 Starting with 'Iron Man' is for amateurs.
 Here's the real chronology.

 Hey, so you’re still trying to work out how best to watch all the Avengers movies and shows in chronological order?
 Of course, you are – cause that’s wicked fun, but also not totally intuitive.
+You think you can start with Iron Man, but that’s not exactly right.
+So, where should you start?
 Don’t worry: we got you.
 Here’s our breakdown of how the Avengers stories stitch chronologically together, everything from Captai Marvel, to Captain America: The First Avenger and all the way up to the Disney+ shows like WandaVision and Hawkeye.

 So, to begin, the timeline of the Marvel Cinematic Universe (MCU) movies and their relation to each other is a bit imperfect.
 Basically, when everything started in 2008 (with Iron Man) they weren’t fully coordinated with each other–and producers have acknowledged that there’s not perfect coherence within the stories themselves.
 And the Marvel powers-that-be have also changed their mind occasionally about what’s canon and what’s not: for example, Agent Carter and Agents of S.H.I.E.L.D were once treated as canon (part of the official, unified unfolding story) but basically, these days, they’re not.

 What we have here is our best assessment of how all the Avengers movies–and the most recent Disney+ shows–fall chronologically within the MCU timeline.
 While very Avengers-ey, we’re not including either Agent Carter or Agents of S.H.I.E.L.D.
 And we’re also leaving out the timeline confounding out-of-time Loki.
 If you’re curious about where Loki happens, the short answer is it begins in 2012, right after The Avengers, but then goes off-the-rails.